Wandalen/wTools/module/core/impls_index/docs/invariant/002_compile_time_resolution.md

 ### Enforcement Mechanism

-The entire `impls_index` crate consists of declarative macros (`macro_rules!`) and one proc macro (`impls3!`/`impls!` via `impls_index_meta`).
-Both mechanism types operate exclusively during the compiler's macro expansion pass, which precedes code generation.
-Neither mechanism has any runtime representation.
+The crate is composed entirely of declarative and procedural macro mechanisms.
+Both mechanism types operate exclusively during the compiler's expansion phase, which precedes code generation.
+Neither has any runtime representation — they produce code at build time and are absent from the running program.

-The crate declares `#![no_std]`, confirming that no standard library runtime services (allocator, OS interface, thread-local storage) are required or imported.
-This declaration is a structural proof point: a crate with runtime dependencies cannot declare `no_std` without explicit opt-in configuration.
+The crate carries a no-standard-library declaration, confirming that no runtime services (allocator, operating system interface, thread-local storage) are required or imported.
+This declaration is a structural proof: a crate with runtime dependencies cannot carry this declaration without explicit remediation.
+The absence of this declaration from any future version of the crate would be an immediate signal of invariant breakage.

 ### Violation Consequences

 This invariant cannot be violated through normal use of the current API — the macro system provides the enforcement by construction.
 A future change introducing runtime state (such as a function registry, lazy initialization table, or dynamic dispatch mechanism) would break this invariant.
-Such a change would also invalidate the `no_std` declaration, require an allocator, and introduce initialization order dependencies between compilation units.
+Such a change would also invalidate the no-standard-library declaration, require an allocator, and introduce initialization order dependencies between compilation units.
 These downstream effects serve as additional protection against accidental runtime state introduction.

 ### Cross-References